-Open-Label, Flexible-dose Study to Evaluate the Safety and Tolerability of Cariprazine in the Treatment of Pediatric Participants With Schizophrenia or Bipolar I Disorder
+Open-Label, Flexible-dose Study to Evaluate the Long-Term Safety and Tolerability of Cariprazine in the Treatment of Pediatric Participants With Schizophrenia, Bipolar I Disorder, or Autism Spectrum Disorder

-The purpose of this study is to evaluate the long-term safety and tolerability of cariprazine in the treatment of pediatric participants with schizophrenia or bipolar I disorder, and to establish the benefit-risk profile of long-term treatment in this population
+The purpose of this study is to evaluate the long-term safety and tolerability of cariprazine in the treatment of pediatric participants with schizophrenia, bipolar I disorder, or autism spectrum disorder (ASD) and to establish the benefit-risk profile of long-term treatment in this population.

-A 26-Week, Multicenter, Open-Label, Flexible-dose Study to Evaluate the Long-term Safety and Tolerability of Cariprazine in the Treatment of Pediatric Participants With Schizophrenia or Bipolar I Disorder
+A 52-Week, Multicenter, Open-Label, Flexible-dose Study to Evaluate the Long-term Safety and Tolerability of Cariprazine in the Treatment of Pediatric Subjects With Schizophrenia, Bipolar I Disorder, or Autism Spectrum Disorder

 You CAN'T join if...

 Participants with DSM-5-TR diagnosis of major depressive disorder, schizoaffective disorder, schizophreniform disorder, brief psychotic disorder, or psychotic disorder due to another medical condition.
 Participants with ASD that is associated with Rett disorder, fragile-X syndrome, or childhood disintegrative disorder.